jmcalalang/f5-automation-toolchain-lab/docs/module5/lab1.rst

 Task |labmodule|\.\ |labnum|\.1
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-.. note:: Ansible Tower has **already** been installed and configured, ready to be executed.
-The Postman Collection for this lab also contains the Ansible Tower configuration.
-Located in the `Module 5 - CI/CD with Ansible Tower` selection.
+.. note:: Ansible Tower is **already** installed and configured, ready to be executed.
+The Postman Collection for this lab also contains the Ansible Tower configuration located in the `Module 5 - CI/CD with Ansible Tower` selection.

-Ansible Tower utilizing Projects connected to a SCM will parse a GitHub repository looking for an `ansible.cfg` file, this file presents logical paths for objects used in the Project.
+Ansible Tower utilizing Projects connected to an SCM will parse a GitHub repository looking for an `ansible.cfg` file, this file presents logical paths for objects used in the Project.

 Using `Chrome` open a tab to Ansible Tower.